eklem/search-index-cookbook/README.md

 ## Recipes / topics:
 - [ ] Autocomplete (matcher) (with more than one word)
+- [ ] Enabling search from the browser search box
 - [ ] Indexing only for an autocomplete function
 - [ ] "Phrase search"
 - [ ] Faceted/filtered search